mayerrobert/jmurmel/mlib.md

 Since: 1.3

 `scan` creates a generator function that on subsequent calls produces subsequent values.
-A generator function takes no arguments and returns `(values *next-value* t)` or `(values _undefined-value_ nil)` if all values are exhausted.
+A generator function takes no arguments and returns `(values <next-value> t)` or `(values <undefined-value> nil)` if all values are exhausted.

-### Function: scan-multiple
+### Function: scan-parallel
-    (scan-multiple generator+) -> generator function that returns a list with subsequent values of all generators, secondary value is nil if any generator returns nil as their secondary value
+    (scan-parallel generator+) -> generator

 Since: 1.3

-`scan-multiple` combines several generators into a single generator function.
+`scan-parallel` combines several generators into a single generator function that returns a list with subsequent values of all generators, and whose secondary value is nil if any generator returns nil as their secondary value

 ### Macro: dogenerator
     (dolist (var generator-form result-form*) statement*) -> result